 This test generally applies to most pump RV toilets.
 If your RV has a different type of toilet, like composting, special toilet paper (often biodegradable) is necessary.

 Although unpleasant, proper RV toilet practices are necessary for a positive camping experience.
 Your toilet paper can make or break your RV plumbing.
-Be sure to research different brands and try the toilet paper breakdown test before hitting the road in your RV.
+Be sure to research different brands and try the RV toilet paper breakdown test before hitting the road in your RV.